 (b) A vapor collection and disposal system; or

 (c) An equivalent means of VOC removal.
-The equivalent means must be approved by the Department and will be incorporated in the source's Air Contaminant Discharge Permit or Title V Operating Permit, and shall not become effective until approved by EPA as a source-specific SIP revision.
-Other alternative emission controls approved by the Department and allowed by EPA may be used to provide an equivalent means of VOC removal.
+The equivalent means must be approved by DEQ and will be incorporated in the source's Air Contaminant Discharge Permit or Title V Operating Permit, and shall not become effective until approved by EPA as a source-specific SIP revision.
+Other alternative emission controls approved by DEQ and allowed by EPA may be used to provide an equivalent means of VOC removal.

 (10) Recordkeeping Requirements: